 - I will have read three novels this day next month.

-- How will you have traveled to America next Friday?
+- How will you travel to America next Friday?

 - When our relatives arrive next week, we shall have decorated all the rooms.